"The way one would eat to lose weight without surgery is exactly how someone who has surgery would eat to lose weight."

 With a renewed sense of self we encourage meeting with your registered dietitian regularly to learn and establish new habits that will support a healthy lifestyle.
 Together with your team registered dietitian, you will learn the skills and the principles necessary to help you along your weight loss journey.
 For many, this is a time of self-exploration.
 Our patients gain a great sense of empowerment by making healthy choices, being dedicated to their new lifestyle and committed to change.
 Nutrition and lifestyle choices aren't the only things you will learn; you will learn that patience, dedication and resilience are also learned traits that will help you lose weight and in all other areas of your life.

 At North Jersey Laparoscopic Associates we understand that learning new behaviors and turning them into habits is a process that takes time, education and support.
 Appreciating this, we believe strongly in nutrition and behavioral counseling.
-We require that our surgical patients do the following:

 Not at all, this is just the beginning.
 Once you have progressed through the 5 stages of the post-surgical diet we strongly encourage that our patients continue meeting with their team registered dietitian, especially during the first 3 to 6 months.
 Surgery helps re-set the stomach; however, we need to re-train the brain as well.
 Meeting with our registered dietitians provides our patients with the tools, wisdom and understanding how to approach food, eat and enjoy life with a whole new perspective, without the need to "diet."